NoDontDoThat101/CreeperBotJackofied/Readme.md

-# Creeper
-## The perfect bot to annoy your friends!
+# The perfect bot to annoy your friends!
 Are you tired of having a good relationship in your Minecraft discord server?

-Do you want to be constannly annoyed by the threat of an 'aw man'?
+Do you want to be constantly annoyed by the threat of an 'aw man'?

+Do you want to start an internal torment between every server member because it's funny?

 Do you want chaos to erupt to see who can get the highest amount of useless intrenet points?

 **This is the bot for you!**
-## Features:
+# Features:
 - Statistics
     - Counts the amount of time a user has said creeper
     - Bullys them if they say it too much